-Bias and discrimination continue to limit opportunities and outcomes for racial minorities in American institutions in the twenty first century.
-The diversity rationale, touting the broad benefits of inclusion, has become widely accepted.
+Bias and discrimination continue to limit opportunities and outcomes for racial minorities in American institutions in the twenty-first century.
+The diversity rationale, touting the broad benefits of inclusion, has become widely accepted by corporate employers, courts, and universities.
 At the same time, many view a focus on antidiscrimination law and the threat of legal enforcement as outmoded and ineffective.
-Thus, corporate employers, courts, and universities talk less in terms of the mandates of laws such as the 1964 Civil Rights Act, or a “legal case” and more in terms of a “business case” where benefits of inclusion seem to accrue to everyone.
+Thus, many organizations talk less in terms of the mandates of laws such as the 1964 Civil Rights Act, or a “legal case,” and more in terms of a “business case” where benefits of inclusion seem to accrue to everyone.
 It is easy to explain the appeal of the business case for diversity: it merges the goals of racial inclusion with business profitability and corporate interests.
 Antidiscrimination law, by contrast, is viewed as top down and coercive.
-But there is one major problem: there is little to no evidence that the business case for diversity actually reduces bias and promotes racial inclusion.
+But there is one major problem: there is little-to-no evidence that the business case for diversity actually reduces bias and promotes racial inclusion.

 Scholarly Commons Citation

 Bowman Williams, Jamillah, "Breaking Down Bias: Legal Mandates vs. Corporate Interests" (2017).
 Georgetown Law Faculty Publications and Other Works.
 1961.